ableplayer/ableplayer/README.md

 The following attributes are supported on the `<video>` element only:

+-   **data-allow-fullscreen** - optional; if set to "false" the player will not include a fullscreen button
 -   **data-youtube-id** - optional; 11-character YouTube ID, to play the YouTube video using *Able Player*.
 -   **data-youtube-desc-id** - optional; 11-character YouTube ID of the described version of a video.
 See the section below on *YouTube Support* for additional information.
 -   **height** - height of the video in pixels.
 If not provided will